-There are two enormous deposits of these viscous reserves of heavy oil: one in Venezuela and one in Canada.
+There are two enormous deposits of these viscous heavy oils in the world: one in Venezuela and one in Canada.

 Canada’s oil sands resources exist in three major deposits in Alberta: Athabasca, Old Lake, and Peace River.
 The oil sands are the third largest oil reserves in the world after Venezuela and Saudi Arabia: in 2016 the remaining proven reserves were estimated at 165.4 billion barrels.
 That’s more than three times the total proven oil reserves located in the USA.

 The oil sands underlie about 142,000 km2 of land, but only about 3% of this area, roughly 4,800 km2 can be mined—the remaining oil sands are too deep.
-Production in 2016 was running at about 2.5 million barrels a day , and is expected to rise to 3 million barrels a day before the end of 2018 .
+Production in 2016 was running at about 2.5 million barrels a day , and is expected to rise to 3 million barrels a day in 2018 .

 The oil sands are a naturally occurring mixture of sand, clay or other minerals, water and bitumen–a heavy and extremely viscous oil.
 The Athabasca deposit, the largest, is mined from the surface.
 All other bitumen is produced in situ –meaning drilling down to the bitumen, treating it to reduce its viscosity, and then pumping it to the surface.

-Surface mining results is very substantial amounts of tailings.
+Surface mining results is very substantial amounts of waste material called tailings.
 In a real sense, this form of oil sands extraction is much more like a coal mine that an oil drilling platform.

-The photo below shows the Aurora oil sands mine in Alberta that excavates bitumen directly from the exposed surface of the oil sand deposit.
+The photo below shows the Aurora oil sands mine in Alberta that excavates bitumen directly from the surface.

 The ponds hold water, clay, sand and residual bitumen.
 The sand slowly settles and the surface water evaporates, but the layer in between, called the Mature Fine Tailings (MTF), is like a gel.
 It stays put and resists drying—for decades.
 It can take more than 30 years for MTF to solidify sufficiently for the land to be restored.